George Formby: Burgeoning film career: 1934–1940

 The success of the pictures led Dean to offer Formby a seven-year contract with ATP, which resulted in the production of 11 films, although Dean's fellow producer, Michael Balcon, considered Formby to be "an odd and not particularly loveable character".
 The first film from the deal was released in 1935.
 No Limit features Formby as an entrant in the Isle of Man annual Tourist Trophy (TT) motorcycle race.
 Monty Banks directed, and Florence Desmond took the female lead.
 According to Richards, Dean did not try "to play down Formby's Lancashire character" for the film, and employed Walter Greenwood, the Salford-born author of the 1933 novel Love on the Dole, as the scriptwriter.
 Filming was troubled, with Beryl being difficult to everyone present.
 The writer Matthew Sweet describes the set as "a battleground" because of her actions, and Banks unsuccessfully requested that Dean bar Beryl from the studio.
 The Observer thought that parts of No Limit were "pretty dull stuff", but the race footage was "shot and cut to a maximum of excitement".
 Regarding the star of the film, the reviewer thought that "our Lancashire George is a grand lad; he can gag and clown, play the banjo and sing with authority ...
 Still and all, he doesn't do too bad."
 The film was so popular it was reissued in 1938, 1946 and 1957.

 The formula used for No Limit was repeated in his following works: Formby played "the urban 'little man' defeated—but refusing to admit it".
 He portrayed a good-natured, but accident-prone and incompetent Lancastrian, who was often in a skilled trade, or the services.
 The plots were geared to Formby trying to achieve success in a field unfamiliar to him (in horse racing, the TT Races, as a spy or a policeman), and by winning the affections of a middle-class girl in the process.
 Interspersed throughout each film is a series of songs by Formby, in which he plays the banjo, banjolele or ukulele.
-The films are, in the words of the academic Brian McFarlane, "unpretentiously skilful in their balance between broad comedy and action, laced with ...
+The films are, in the words of the film historian Brian McFarlane, "unpretentiously skilful in their balance between broad comedy and action, laced with ...
 [Formby's] shy ordinariness".